 For an application that needs to embed a knowledge base of 10,000 documents, the difference between single-item calls and batched calls of size 64 is typically the difference between minutes and seconds.

-let embeddings = try await container.encode(documents)
+let embeddings = try await container.perform { context in

-// Avoid: serial single-item calls
+// Avoid: serial per-item perform calls

-let embeddings = try await documents.asyncMap {
+let embeddings = try await documents.asyncMap { doc in

 }